Logos on the landscape – large and eye-catching advertising

 One of the biggest challenges on the Pixelrunner side is the constantly changing environment for every new printing job.
 The team tries to get an overview in advance via satellite images, but this is only possible to a limited extent.
 In addition, there are external factors such as weather and light conditions.

-Since time pressure usually also plays a significant role, there is not enough time for a typical deployment routine and the corresponding setup, calibration, and positioning of markers.
+Since time pressure also plays a significant role, there is not enough time for a typical deployment routine and markers’ corresponding setup, calibration, and positioning.

 For Pixelrunner, the following applies quite clearly: The print has top priority.
-Therefore, no stops may occur during the printing process, as they could negatively influence the result.
+Therefore, no stops may occur during printing, negatively influencing the result.
 The robot must therefore be able to run through its printing paths undisturbed.

 Pixelrunner managing director Simon Novy says: